Muaath5/TDLibBinaries/README.md

 | JavaScript    |  1.7.0   |       -       |        -         | Web                 | This version might not save sessions and need a login on every refresh                  |
 | TDJson        |  1.7.9   | All           | Release          | Linux               | This binary is same as that of Python, PHP, and any other language that can call C libs |

-## Contributing
+## Contributions:
-Any one is allowed to submit a pull request to add any binary he/she has.
+You can contribute by doing one of these things:
+- Adding binaries that doesn't has automatic build
+- Creating a Powershell/Bash script file
+- Running a building script for any language you want

-### Steps:
+### Adding binaries
 1. On your fork, create a directory with the following path: (from outer to inner folder)
     1. Language/variant (`c#`, `java`, `tdweb`, `tdjson`, etc.)
     2. Version (v1.0.0, v1.7.0, v1.7.8, etc.)